tetrapod00/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_import_project_file.webp

-Finally, click the Import & Edit button.
+Finally, click the :btn:`Import & Edit` button.

 .. image:: img/instancing_import_and_edit_button.webp

 A window notifying you that the project was last opened in an older Godot version may appear, that's not an issue.
-Click *Ok* to open the project.
+Click :btn:`OK` to open the project.

 The project contains two packed scenes: ``main.tscn``, containing walls against which the ball collides, and ``ball.tscn``.
 The Main scene should open